jorisroovers/gitlint/docs/index.md

 useful throughout the years.
 Gitlint has sane defaults, but [you can also easily customize it to your own liking](configuration.md).

-Gitlint supports both python 2.7 and python 3.3+.
+Gitlint supports python versions 2.6, 2.7 and 3.3+.
 If you are looking for an alternative written in Ruby, have a look at [fit-commit](https://github.com/m1foley/fit-commit).